 Cut pipes as required for special inserts, fittings or closure pieces as recommended by the pipe manufacturer, without damaging the pipe or its coating and to leave the smooth end at right angles to axis of the pipe.
 Any exposed reinforcement shall be protected with non-shrink grout.

-Make watertight connections to maintenance holes in accordance with York Region Standard Drawings [Consultant to enter appropriate standard drawing numbers].
+Make watertight connections to maintenance holes in accordance with York Region Standard Drawings 02.38.
 Use non-shrink grout when suitable gaskets are not available.

 Use prefabricated saddles or field connections approved by the Consultant for connecting pipes to existing sewer pipes.
 Joints are to be structurally sound and watertight.